Bridesmaid Duties: 20 Tasks for Your Bridesmaids

 15. Help Seat Guests at the Wedding Breakfast

-Along with the ushers, bridesmaids are often expected to help guide guests to their seats during the wedding breakfast.
+Along with the ushers, the duties of a bridesmaid often include helping to guide guests to their seats during the wedding breakfast.
 Bridesmaids aren't usually invited to sit on the top table so they are free to carry out this task.

 16. Host Your Table